-The Public Works & Engineering Department is charged with the responsibility of managing the use of the public rights of way under the jurisdiction and control of the County of Renfrew.
+The Public Works & Engineering Department is charged with the responsibility of managing the use of the public road rights-of-way under the jurisdiction and control of the County of Renfrew.
 The activities encompassing this function generally fall under the heading of Corridor Control and include:

 Acquisition of lands for roads purposes.